 Branches in Poland and other secondary establishments will not be assigned their own number and are thus required to use the parent company’s number.

-Additional information on the EORI number in Poland in 2021
+Additional information on the EORI number in Poland in 2023

 Company representatives who have already commenced the EORI registration process in Poland can reach out to our lawyers for more information on searching the EORI database and checking the application status if needed.

 Upon registration, economic operators may consent that their data remains public (to a certain extent) and in this case, the one performing the search will be able to see other details about that company, apart from its EORI number.

 Business operators who intend to engage in operations within the EU will need to apply for this number in their country or origin, if this is applicable in their case.
 Our team can help answer any questions about how to make this submission.

 According to Statistics Poland, the foreign trade turnover in January 2020 amounted to PLN 82.2 bn.
 Other data are listed below:

-- - imports amounted to PLN 81.5 bn, meaning that the trade balance remains a positive one.
+- imports amounted to PLN 81.5 bn, meaning that the trade balance remains a positive one.

-- - the largest share of exports was with countries within the EU, at 80.8%.
+- the largest share of exports was with countries within the EU, at 80.8%.

-- - imports with the EU amounted to 54.3%.
+- imports with the EU amounted to 54.3%.

-- - in January 2020 there was an increase in exports to Spain, France, and the United States.
+- in January 2020 there was an increase in exports to Spain, France, and the United States.